SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie nods.

-"I want to come over every week and we can write down a realistic expectations table for what you are doing that week.
+"I want to come over every week and we can write down a realistic expectations list for what you are doing that week.
 We can make sure nothing crazy keeps you from doing your best, for everypony, but especially for you."

 Pinkie's eyes are full of tears again.
 "Thank you, Twilight."